 Basis Function Expansions

 Basis Function Expansions, or BFE, are the technical engine that powers much of my science.
-The most powerful tool to this end is EXP (pronounced 'E-X-P'), short for EXPANSION, a C++ code developed by Martin Weinberg.
+The most powerful tool to this end is EXP (pronounced 'E-X-P'), short for EXPANSION, a C++/CUDA code I develop with Martin Weinberg.
+During my PhD thesis I joined in the development, leading to the public release of the software.
 The theory behind the code is described primarily in this paper.
-While mature, the code is still actively being developed, and we are working to build the user base.
+We are still actively developing the code -- please take a look at EXP on GitHub!

 Project Overview